Carry your ID on playa

 Black Rock Rangers

-Black Rock Rangers patrol the city, but they are not law enforcement personnel.
-Black Rock rangers are participants, volunteering to help other participants in the Burning Man community just like you.
-You can identify them by their khaki-colored attire, featuring the familiar Burning Man logo in brown on their backs and chests.
+Black Rock Rangers wear white hats with the Ranger logo and khaki-colored attire that features the Burning Man logo in brown on their backs and chests.
 You can request their assistance at any time for disputes, emergencies, or questions.

 Black Rock Rangers are available 24/7 throughout Black Rock City, at Ranger Headquarters at 5:45 and Esplanade, and at the Ranger Outposts at the 3:00 & 9:00 plazas.
 Black Rock Rangers also patrol the city in pairs, and any staff or volunteer with a radio can summon their presence if you need help.

-There are a handful of situations involving participants behaving aggressively that are beyond the scope of responsibility of Ranger volunteers, yet don’t rise to the level of requiring law enforcement intervention, or which might benefit from proactively deploying a team that can act if a situation escalates.
+There are a handful of situations involving participants behaving aggressively that are beyond the scope of responsibility of Ranger volunteers, yet don’t rise to the level of requiring law enforcement intervention, or which might benefit from proactively deploying a team that can act if a situation escalates physically.

 To address these situations, Burning Man Project has contracted with High Rock Security to provide support to the Black Rock Rangers.
 They work alongside Rangers and approach security in a manner inspired by Black Rock Rangers, preferring de-escalation techniques.

-The High Rock team will only engage as directed by Ranger leadership, and will escalate any serious issues immediately to law enforcement as needed.
-They will be wearing black “High Rock Security” shirts, clearly distinguishable from Rangers and law enforcement.
+The High Rock team will only engage as directed by Rangers on scene, and will escalate any serious issues immediately to law enforcement as needed.
+This team wears black “High Rock Security” shirts, clearly distinguishable from Rangers and law enforcement agency personnel.

 For more information and answers to frequently asked questions about security on playa, visit this page.